barebaric/belt-sander/README.md

    - [x] Retrieve and display actual speed from ODrive

-   - [ ] Actually send the set speed to the controller. *Code fully prepared, just missing a one-liner at this point*
+   - [x] Actually send the set speed to the controller.

-- [ ] Design and refine an electronics enclosure module to fit into the sander
+- [x] Design and refine an electronics enclosure module to fit into the sander

   <img src="subassemblies/eenclosure/eenclosure.png" title="" alt="eenclosure.png" width="697">